-July and August is wild blueberry season in the Northeast.
+July and August is the wild blueberry season in the Northeast.
 I loaded up the kayak and my foraging gear in the truck and headed out to one of my local lakes.
 I explored several lakes around my area and all of them have wild blueberries growing in them.
 Some lakes had better quality blueberries than others.
 I find that areas with limited sun and cool temperatures tend to produce the best blueberries.
 I like to start by paddling around the perimeter of the lake looking at all the shrubbery for signs of berries growing.
 Once I spot some wild blueberries I check to see if they are worth picking.
-Some bushes will grow very sparsely and are not work the time, but generally you will find an area where the conditions are just right to produce some great looking berries.
+Some bushes will grow very sparsely and are not work the time, but generally, you will find an area where the conditions are just right to produce some great-looking berries.
 The nice part of foraging for blueberries in a kayak is you can pick right from your seat.
 I like to get a little adventurous and stand up in mine to reach the blueberries growing far up the shrub.

-Exploring an Lake Island
+Exploring a Lake Island

 Many of the islands on a lake also contain some quality wild blueberry bushes.
 I like to get out and explore some of the larger islands by tying down my kayak and walking around.
-The island I found was full of great looking high brush blueberries.
+The island I found was full of great-looking high brush blueberries.
 So, I had the lunch that I packed and picked until I had enough to fill several small Tupperware containers.

 Storing your Wild Blueberries

 After I was done foraging for wild blueberries, I went home to store them.
 I try and pick enough to last me for a whole year.
 I like to eat mine in my oatmeal every morning and in a smoothy now and then.
 Blueberries freeze very well and will keep for a long time in the freezer.
-I like to wash them gently under water with a strainer and remove any stems, debris and discolored berries.
+I like to wash them gently underwater with a strainer and remove any stems, debris, and discolored berries.
 I shake off any excess water and seal them using my Food Saver.
 Then the sealed bags go into the freezer for use later.

 Check out my foraging page for more information on foraging books I use and some of my past foraging posts.